-The riders pass through Benidorm and then continue to Calpe, the winter-base of a lot of pro teams.
-Last year the ITT was played out in this area with Chris Froome powering to an impressive victory.
+Stage 9 in the 2017 Vuelta España is a copy of the route of the 7th stage in 2015.
+Although the road book claims that the race commences 30 kilometres inland in Orihuela, the actual start is in coastal town Torrevieja.
+The riders pass through Benidorm and then continue to Calpe, winter-base to a lot of pro-teams.
+Last year the ITT was played out in this area with Chris Froome powering to victory.

-Almost 20 kilometres after Calpe the route takes in the first climb up the Alto de Puig Llorença in Cumbre del Sol.
-With 134.4 kilometres done the riders reach to an elevation of 350 metres.
-Still more than 30 kilometres left to race.
+Almost 20 kilometres after Calpe the route takes in the first climb up the Alto de Puig Llorença in Cumbre del Sol, which is a residential area in Benitachell.
+It starts at a roundabout and soon the riders face ramps of up 21%.
+The first climb goes to an elevation of 350 metres.
+Still approximately 40 kilometres left to race.

 Following a local round the climb up Alto de Puig Llorença appears again.
-This time the climb is longer as the route takes in a dead end to the weather station at the top.
-The summit is reached at an elevation of 415 metres after a 4.1 kilometres climb at 8.8%.
-The steepest section is 19%, while the last kilometres comes with an average gradient of 10%.
+This time the ascent is longer as the route takes in a dead end to the weather station at the top, amounting to 4 kilometres with an average gradient of 9.1%.

 Two years ago the Cumbre del Sol was an unprecedented ascent in the Vuelta.
 When a bunch of escapees was reeled in on the lower flanks of the closing climb both Quintana and Valverde went on the attack, but to no avail.
-Then Dumoulin was off for a strong solo effort before being caught by Chris Froome and Purito Rodríguez with 200 metres left.
-Yet at the eleventh hour the Dutchman came back from the dead to grab both stage win and leader’s jersey.
+Then Dumoulin was off for a strong solo effort, yet the Dutchman was caught by Chris Froome and Purito Rodríguez with 200 metres left.
+At the eleventh hour he came back from the dead to grab both stage win and leader’s jersey.